Frequently Asked Questions

 Does the USM offer accommodation to foreign students?

-USM does not have residence halls on campus, so exchange students must organize their own accommodation.
+USM does not have on-campus residences, so exchange students must arrange their own accommodation.
 You can find various accommodation suggestions here.
-If you are interested in living with Chilean students from the USM, check out the private offers.

 How do I get from the airport to Valparaíso?